txt/aa24/docs/projects.md

    - What if your Y labels come from N oracles who disagree X percent of the time (say 10,20,30,40% of the time).
    - Which of our methods can handle this uncertainty best?
    - Can we adjust our methods to better handle uncertainty?
+1. Table 1 of this paper [^casamayor] discussed ways to reduce human fatigue.
+Any of their methods work at our scale? (les than 30 labels)?
+1. Another approach than the one  to do fix the daa drougth via data synthesis
+   - Take all that is known of the independent attributes
+   - Generate a very large sample of those attributes.
+Attach known labels.
+Label everything else via (e.g.) expected value k=2 nearest neighbors.
 1. Lets do LLM stuff?
    - Anyway to map subjective opinions (from chatgpt) into search-based?
      - https://arxiv.org/pdf/2311.11081.pdf